Expectation of Good Citizenship

 - Students shall not allow their student ID card to be used by other persons and students shall not alter their student ID card in any way.

 - Upon request, students are required to present their student ID card to any member of the college faculty, staff, or administration.

-- The ID card will be the primary tool the college will use to deliver remaining financial aid funds, student loans, and other funds to students.
+- The student ID card will be the primary tool the college will use to deliver remaining financial aid funds, student loans, and other funds to students.

-- The ID card is void upon termination or interruption of enrollment and when not properly validated three years from date of issuance.
+- The student ID card is void upon termination or interruption of enrollment and when not properly validated three years from date of issuance.

 Solicitation and Advertisement

 Without prior written approval from the judicial officer, solicitation and sales on college premises or in college‑owned or college‑controlled buildings, including but not limited to residence halls, the bookstore, or student union building, and/or via the email/web systems is prohibited.
 The distribution of advertising leaflets or handbills or the use of sound trucks and equipment to promote sales on college premises without prior written approval from the judicial officer is also prohibited.
 The solicitation and sales policy is set forth in the Solicitations, Advertisement, and Printed Materials section of this Handbook.